Gas Fittings Information

 Gas fittings are specifically designed for use with gases, such as flammable propane or hazardous phosgene.
 These types of fittings have a reverse thread; meaning, the threads are cut in the reverse direction from all other fittings so that gas lines cannot be connected to air lines, water lines, or vent lines.
 Common applications for gas fittings include use in gas mains, residential gas lines, propane tanks, medical use, hazardous gas applications, and explosives.

 Gas fittings come in a variety for styles, depending on the application.
-Common styles for gas fittings include adapter, cap or plug, coupling, cross or 4-way, 45 or 90° elbow fittings, 30 or 60° fittings, pitless adapter, quick couplers, return or trap, tee, union, well cap, and wye.
+Common styles for gas fittings include adapter, coupling, cross or 4-way, 45 or 90° elbow fittings, and quick couplers.

 Insulated, lined, and plated gas fittings are also available.
 Insulated fittings contain insulated materials and jacket construction.
 Lined fittings are commonly for use in applications where cleanliness is important.
 The lining in these fittings are often made from engineered polymers.
 Plated fittings are available with nickel or chrome – for appearance or corrosion resistance purposes.